 Module 2 - Canvas Stitches

 I began this module in May 2023 with canvaswork being more or less a new technique for me, The first task was to choose an image (A5) to copy and I decided to use a painting by my late mother of Gothenburg harbour (the painting is much bigger!).
 It's then about putting together a stitch plan, which can be quite challenging if you don't know canvas stitches.
-So I set about working a sampler of 36 different stitches, using a large variety of threads, also experimenting with shading.
-This has helped a lot and especially when I came to choose stitches for the water, which had to be mainly a mixture of Roumanian couching and Hungarian grounding.
+So I set about working a sampler of 36 different stitches using a large variety of threads, also experimenting with shading.
 Unlike many other types of embroidery, the foreground is worked first so I started with the boats and then moved on to the water and the pier.
-You can see my progress so far on the right.
-After working the smaller boat, I stitched the water in the background using a variation of Florentine Stitch and after working on the buildings, I will finish with the sky in a Milanese stitch.
-There are quite a few lines to be stitched in afterwards and the work may also require a border.
+After working the smaller boat, I stitched the water in the background using a variation of Florentine Stitch and after working on the buildings, I finished the sky in a Milanese stitch.
+The rigging on the boats was stitched in afterwards.